oeme-github/timer_service/README.md

-# SinRise-Service
+# SunRise-Service

-Service with Adafruit NeoPixel and freeRTOS timer simulating a sunrise.
+Service with Adafruit NeoPixel library and freeRTOS timer simulating a sunrise.